top of page

 During the 12th week of pregnancy the nub is going through the rapid development changes and the accuracy of your prediction will be much higher.
 This will vary between 80-99% depending on the quality of the scan.
 Gestation plays a huge part, the exact gestation is a must, even one day wrong can make a huge difference in how the nub develops.
 For example, boy baby's at 12.6 weeks can image with a forked nub, this can be a telltale sign that his nub is undeveloped and in this case someone with an untrained eye in the theory will almost always predict a girl.
 We do not adopt this method, as there is always more to the nub than just the appearance.

-Nub Theory For A Boy Nub
+Nub Theory - Boy Nub

 Nub Theory For A Girl Nub